VacCrow/vaccrow.github.io/guides/ultimates/UWU.md

 After that, one Ranged DPS with 1 <span class='speDebuff'>Thermal Low</span> left will grab the West tether while the East tether will be taken by the Main Tank.
 Have some heals and mitigation ready for the double **Super Cyclone** when the stacks are purged.
 In the meantime, *Garuda* will use **Slipstream**.

-From this moment, *Garuda* is fully awaked and can be killed at any time.
+From this moment, *Garuda* is fully awakened and can be killed at any time.

 *Chirada* and *Suparna* will disappear with a **Feather Rain**.
 Remember to move.
 *Garuda** will follow up with a **Slipstream** and a **Wicked Wheel** + **Wicked Tornado** combo.
 Move in immediately after the **Wicked Wheel**.